markdoc/docs/pages/docs/nextjs.md

 # {% $markdoc.frontmatter.title %}

-Using the `next-markdoc` package/plugin allows you to create custom `.md` and `.mdoc` pages in your Next.js apps, and automatically render them with `markdoc`.
+Using the `@markdoc/next.js` package/plugin allows you to create custom `.md` and `.mdoc` pages in your Next.js apps, and automatically render them with `markdoc`.

 ## Before you get started